geveh/LakeVolumes/README.md

 *Output*:
 - "Lakes19902020_damtype.RDS" (R-object of glacial lakes mapped by Zhang et al. (2024) in 1990 and 2020 with a posterior median and 68% HDI estimate of their volume)
 - "all_lakes_with_volumes.RDS" (R-object with posterior median and 68% volume estimate for each lake in 1990 and 2020)
-- "Regional_size_distribution.pdf" (PDF figure showing the empirical exceedance probabilities of lake volumes; Figure S9)
+- "Regional_size_distribution.pdf" (PDF figure showing the empirical exceedance probabilities of lake volumes; Extended Data Figure 9)
 - "volume_regional_lakes.RDS" (R-object with a posterior estimate of regional glacial lake volumes (median and 68% HDI))
-- "lakes_with_catchment_and_landcover.rds" (R-object with catchment-wide statistics on relief, glacier and land cover for all lakes in 2020 )

 ---